-It has been widely noted in the recent economic literature (Eichenbaum, Rebelo and Trabandt, 2020; Brotherhood et al., 2020, and others) that if a pandemic hits an economy, local consumption and production create health externalities among its individuals, therefore justifying domestic containment policies.
-One of our model's key insights is that, if the pandemic peaks asynchronously in different countries, then cross-border externalities arise; in such a setting, international trade offers a dynamic risk-sharing mechanism in both health and economic terms.
-Risk is shared through trade policies that help pandemic-affected economies sustain their consumption without aggravating the unavoidable health externalities from consumption and production.
-In particular, a globally efficient trade policy softens the economic impact on an infected country by boosting the foreign consumption of its goods and makes it possible to use national containment policies more efficiently.
-This mechanism requires the less-infected country to make a short-term sacrifice in terms of both economic and health welfare, in exchange for receiving the same type of help when it experiences a pandemic outbreak.
+The recent economic literature (Brotherhood et al., 2020; Garibaldi, Moen and Pissarides, 2020; Eichenbaum, Rebelo and Trabandt, 2021, and others) has emphasized that if a pandemic hits an economy, local consumption and production adjust, but health externalities still justify domestic containment policies.
+One of our model's key insights is that, if the pandemic peaks asynchronously in different countries, then externalities also arise across borders; in such a setting, international trade offers a dynamic risk-sharing mechanism in both health and economic terms.
+Risk is shared through trade policies that help pandemic-affected economies support their economic activity while minimizing the unavoidable health externalities arising from it.
+In particular, a globally efficient coordinated trade policy softens the economic impact on an infected country by boosting its consumption of foreign goods and services, which makes it possible to use national containment policies more efficiently.
+This mechanism requires the less-infected country to make a short-term sacrifice in terms of both economic and health welfare, in exchange for receiving the same type of help when it eventually also experiences the pandemic.